Sunderbani: Air

-The nearest airport to Sunderbani is Rajouri Airport, located at a distance of 70 kilometres.
+The nearest airport to Sunderbani is Rajouri Airport, located at a distance of 70 kilometers.

 Rail

 There is no rail connectivity to Sunderbani.
-The nearest railway station is Jammu Tawi railway station, located at a distance of 80 kilometres.
+The nearest railway station is Jammu Tawi railway station, located at a distance of 80 kilometers.

 Road

 The National Highway 144A goes through Sunderbani town.

 Education

 Colleges

 There is a private educational complex consisting of colleges like Swami Vishwatmanand Saraswati Degree College, SVS Paramedical College, SVS BEd College, and Guru Gangdev Ji Sanskrit College.

 Also, the Government established GDC Sunderbani in the year 2012.
 The new campus of GDC has been established at Thanda Pani, with improved and better infrastructure.
 In January 2023, the college was shifted to its own building at Tandapani on the Rajouri-Poonch highway.
 The new college building was inaugurated by Hon'ble Prime Minister Sh.
 Narinder Modi on the 20th of February 2024 through virtual mode.]

 Schools

 There are a number of schools in Sunderbani like: